HewlettPackard/hpegl-metal-os-sles-iso/README.md

   * This image/service is setup to output to the serial console during SLES deployment and watching the serial console is the easiest way to monitor the SLES deployment/installation.
-  * HPE GreeLake Metal tools do not monitor the serial port(s) at this time so if an error is generated by the SLES installer, the GLM tools will not know about it.
+  * HPE GreenLake Metal tools do not monitor the serial port(s) at this time so if an error is generated by the SLES installer, the GLM tools will not know about it.
   * Sometimes for more difficult OS deployment problems you might want